(Updated September 2020)

 Here are 31 ideas to get you started

-- Paint a monochromatic painting (use one colour in lights, mid and dark values – and only one colour)
+- A monochromatic painting (use one colour in lights, mid and dark values – and only one colour)

 - Self portrait